Khalasi: History

 Arabs were skilled in making wooden dhows.
-The early Arab traders arrived in the Malabar Coast for export of spices taught the local natives their craft so that they could built dhows at Beypore and transfer it to their land.
+The early Arab traders arrived in the Malabar Coast for export of spices taught the local natives their craft so that they could build dhows at Beypore and transfer it to their land.
 Availability of superior quality teak from Nilambur could have been another reason why Arabs chose Beypore for construction of dhows, as there was a port and Chaliyar has deep waters.
-With the arrival of modern transport methods, Uru construction declined by 1970s and not a single Uru was built for the next 10 - 15 years.
+With the arrival of modern transport methods, Uru construction declined by 1970s and not a single Uru was built for the next 10 to 15 years.

 Another interpretation says the word khalasi means black and white.
 Khalasis had Arab ancestry, they had Arab father and Malayali Malabari mother.
-The arab trade with urus were popular in the medieval period.
+The Arab trade with urus were popular in the medieval period.
 Khalasis were mainly populated in Beypore and also Chaliyam and at the shores of Chaliyar.
 Khalasis were employed for the construction of Indian Railway by the British.

 As the Khalasis exert pressure on the handles with the accompaniment of their traditional work songs that fill the entire atmosphere with vigour and vitality the huge mass.
 Their skill also had been utilised for building the huge clock in the makkah royal clock tower which possesses the world record of tallest and largest clock in the world.
 The incredible skill of Khalasis was also used to winch out the bogies during some of the major train accidents in India.
-Khalasis of Beypore and Chaliam of Kozhikode dist.